WDOK: Christmas music

 Traditionally, WDOK plays Christmas music throughout the holiday season under the brand "Christmas 102", usually beginning around mid-November.

 In December 2018, after the station did its annual switch to all Christmas music, WDOK decided to stop playing the well-known 1944 Christmas song Baby, It's Cold Outside, saying the lyrics seemed inappropriate in a time of the #MeToo movement, with increasing sensitivity and awareness of sexual manipulation and harassment of women.
 The station's move sparked national, and even international, attention and controversy.

 Current programming

-The weekday schedule includes WDOK personalities Jen Toohey and Tim Richards (mornings), Jill Bucco (middays), Chase Daniels (afternoons), and Jim Hart (evenings).
+The weekday schedule includes WDOK personalities Jen Toohey and Tim Richards (mornings), Jill Bucco (middays), and Chase Daniels (afternoons), with the nationally syndicated Delilah (from Premiere Radio Networks) airing evenings.
 On weekends, Throwback Nation Radio with Tony Lorino is heard on Saturday evenings.
-Acoustic Sunrise with Matthew Reid can be hard every Sunday morning.
+Acoustic Sunrise with Matthew Reid can be heard every Sunday morning.
 Locally produced Cleveland Connection can be heard early Sunday mornings.
 Until the late-2010s, WDOK was once the Cleveland affiliate for America's Greatest Hits with Scott Shannon.

 The HD2 digital subchannel formerly broadcast an adult album alternative format under the brand "The Coffee Shop".
 It has since been turned off.